 The service of a landscape gardener can save you an enormous amount of time and energy, and when you factor in the cost of buying plants and materials or hiring equipment at retail prices, their services can prove to be real value for money too.

 With a landscaping firm you can provide the ideas and inspiration, then watch as your garden is transformed into the perfect place to relax, a perfectly designed setting for your plants and trees, an adventure playground for the family – or all three together.
-Continue reading The easy way to a Landscaped Garden

 The trees we find in the South East and indeed all over the UK are mixture of ancient natives and non-native species – all of which help to make up the familiar landscape, and many of us may recognise the shape and colour of trees around us, without always knowing what they are called.